Audio plugins on Linux

 I wrote a small, simple test program.
 This makes a 256-sample buffer of 1s and the multiples the buffer by some value x 10 million times.
 It compares the time taken to do this when x is 1 as against the case when x is 1e-39.
 It performs this test using various GCC flags and other settings.

-I then asked some helpful members of the Linux audio community to run this test program on their computers.
+This program was run on several different platforms.
 The results are shown below.
 Numbers are the approximate factors by which the denormal test is slower than the normal test.

 |CPU||GCC||No flags||fast-math||SSE||SSE DAZ||SSE FTZ||SSE fast-math||SSE DAZ fast-math||SSE FTZ fast-math|